Friday, July 26, 2013

 Friday, July 12, 2013

-On Mexican time
+On Mexican time, mañana, mañana!

 What time will you be here?
 It is an innocent question.
 The answer controls the rhythm of our days.

-Internet disconnected on Friday July 5th
+Internet disconnected on Friday, July 5th

 The answers always sound sincere: twenty minutes, or give me five minutes and I’ll be there.
 Or mañana, I will be there early tomorrow morning.
 We wait for friends to arrive.
-We wait for electricians, and repairmen.
+We wait for electricians and repairmen.
 We are naively convinced that the person will arrive at the time he or she said.

-Eventually we realized that the word mañana doesn’t always mean tomorrow.
-It can mean, soon, or later, or tomorrow depending on the situation and the person.
+Eventually, we realized that the word mañana doesn’t always mean tomorrow.
+It can mean soon, or later, or tomorrow, depending on the situation and the person.
 On the other hand mañana, mañana, loosely translates to tomorrow in the morning, can be a polite way of saying – it’s not going to happen, ever!

 One of our many long periods of waiting for a parade

-Our neighbours depend on the internet for their on-line work; we use it for telephone, emails, news, and amusement.
-They have phoned Cablemas every day asking: when will the repairs happen?
+Our neighbours depend on the internet for their online work; we use it for telephone, emails, news, and amusement.
+They have phoned Cablemas every day asking: When will the repairs happen?
 Lawrie and I visited the Cablemas office a few times, asking: when?

 The polite smiling answer varied: Sunday morning, later on Monday, or Tuesday afternoon, or Wednesday morning.
 This is day six!
 And still no sign of the repair crew.
 Maybe we should pay our Cablemas bill on Mexican time – mañana, mañana.

-Family and friends waiting on a parade
+Family and friends waiting for a parade.

 Another frequent question is: What time does it start?
 Now there’s a loaded question.
-As well-trained polite Canadians we arrive at the scheduled start time.
+As well-trained, polite Canadians, we arrive at the scheduled start time.
 If an invitation says it starts at seven in the evening, we are there at seven in the evening.
 If the parade is scheduled to start at three-thirty in the afternoon, we are there with expectant smiles on our faces, cameras ready and waiting.
 Waiting, waiting, waiting.
-We have lingered on a sidewalk, or relaxed in our air conditioned car for up to three hours before the anticipated parade finally gets underway.
-Fortunately a supply of cold beer is always at hand to pass the time more pleasantly.
+We have lingered on a sidewalk or relaxed in our air-conditioned car for up to three hours before the anticipated parade finally gets underway.
+Fortunately, a supply of cold beer is always at hand to pass the time more pleasantly.

-Eight months - and finally a renewal for immigrant visa
+Eight months and finally a renewal for immigrant visa

 Our lawyer friend, Tony Poot, handles the renewal for us every year.
-It’s just easier that way; except this time.
+It’s just easier that way, except this time.
 Mexico City made a mistake on the FM3, registering me as a working resident.

-Wednesday July 10th - internet!
+Wednesday, July 10th - internet!

-Living on Mexican time, is frustrating, and it is fun.
-Frustrating when we need service but the person or the company is on Mexican time.
+Living on Mexican time is frustrating, and it is fun.
+Frustrating when we need service, but the person or the company is on Mexican time.
 Fun when we don’t really care because we are retired, and living in paradise.

 Hasta Luego